opf/openproject/docs/release-notes/14-4-0/README.md

 ### Status-based progress reporting: Freely input % complete values for statuses

 We have improved the status-based progress indicator in OpenProject.
-As requested by some users, you can now enter any percentage value in the "% Complete" field, e.g. 9% or 73%, instead of being limited to 10% increments.
+As requested by some users, you can now **enter any percentage value in the "% Complete" field**, e.g. 9% or 73%, instead of being limited to 10% increments.
 Please note that only integer values between 1 and 100 are allowed, so decimal values or non-numeric inputs will not be accepted.

 For more details on status-based progress reporting, see our [system admin guide](https://www.openproject-edge.com/docs/system-admin-guide/manage-work-packages/work-package-status/).

 ### Nextcloud storages: Connection validation

-Last month, we released a connection validation feature for OneDrive/SharePoint storages.
-With OpenProject 14.4, we add a connection validation for Nextcloud storages.
-This feature allows administrators to verify if the storage works as expected and provides helpful feedback if issues arise.
+Last month, we already released a connection validation feature for OneDrive/SharePoint storages.
+With OpenProject 14.4, we added a connection validation for Nextcloud storages.
+This feature allows administrators to **verify if the storage works as expected and provides helpful feedback if issues arise**.
 A new button enables the manual triggering of a connection test and validation of the Nextcloud storage settings.
 If an error occurs during the test, it will be displayed along with an explanation and helpful information.

 The validations include checking if the external storage server is reachable, verifying for SSL errors, ensuring the server is accessible, confirming that necessary apps are activated on Nextcloud and that their versions are compatible, and validating the app password.